nakul2234/TEProF/README.md

 > Future steps require sorted and indexed bam files.
 Thus, outputting sorted BAM files will be beneficial.

+4. Sorting and Indexing: The BAM files need to be sorted by position (samtools sort) and need to be indexed (samtools index)

-4. Filtering: Due to problems with mapping to repetitive elements, we usually will filter to only include uniquelly mapped reads.
+5. Filtering: Due to problems with mapping to repetitive elements, we usually will filter to only include uniquelly mapped reads.

-5. Assembly: [STRINGTIE](https://ccb.jhu.edu/software/stringtie/ 'stringtie') Default parameters will work, but for discovering low coverage transcripts we sometimes set the following flags (-c 1 -m 100).
+6. Assembly: [STRINGTIE](https://ccb.jhu.edu/software/stringtie/ 'stringtie') Default parameters will work, but for discovering low coverage transcripts we sometimes set the following flags (-c 1 -m 100).
 Note, future steps will require being able to map the gtf file to the bam file, so the easiest way to do this would be to just change the extension of the files from `*.bam` to `*.gtf` (test1.bam to test1.gtf).

 Example of Command for steps 4 & 5: